dankkx77/BIOREGEN-FINAL-REPORT/README.md

   - Gnew.m: Analyzes new sequences designed in the second design iteration (Section 5 of the report).

 ## Simulation
+The Simulation folder contains scripts used to model, validate, and statistically analyze the kinetics of DNA strand displacement reactions with and without mismatches.
+These simulations were critical for designing sequences with predictable reaction rates and for validating the applicability of theoretical models prior to experimental testing.

+  ### Purpose
+  The simulation work was focused on:
+  - Designing DNA sequences with varying toehold mismatches.
+  - Predicting reaction kinetics using ΔG values.
+  - Statistically analyzing the range of possible rate constants.
+  - Verifying theoretical models using the framework by Zhang et al.

+  ### File Description
+  - BIOREGEN.ipynb: Automates toehold sequence generation and NUPACK simulations to evaluate thermodynamic stability and calculate ΔG for ~3,675 mismatched sequences.
+  - MismatchGeneration.ipynb: Produces mismatched toehold strands with 1–3 base-pair mismatches in various positions.
+  - ShiftedG.m: Uses the Zhang model to calculate predicted rate constants for mismatched strands and visualizes how ΔG offsets impact rate constants.
+  - JACSSimulation.m: Implements the core kinetic prediction model and supports the comparison between theoretical and experimental data.
+  - DNAstats.m: Performs statistical analysis on ΔG distributions across different mismatch types (1, 2, or 3 mismatches).
+  - Separating_mismatches.m: Segregates strand designs by mismatch count and compiles distributions for statistical interpretation.
+  - elim_redun.m: Identifies and removes redundant strand sequences in the dataset.

 ## Website
 This website provides a user-friendly interface for automated design of DNA toehold sequences that match a desired strand displacement rate constant (k).
 The tool combines a curated database of experimentally characterized sequences with computational screening using NUPACK to ensure structural viability.